gve-sw/gve_devnet_meraki_org_day0_network_setup/src/drivers/DRIVER.md

 * To add or remove VLANs, simply add or remove a VLAN row

 If using the driver, it's recommend to copy and paste the provided example, then fill in the necessary values (and consult the API documentation for value restrictions).

+**Note:** Anything defined after "Networks" row is processed by the script.
+Other "global variables" can be defined and cells can be referenced to reuse values.